About Amicable Congregational Church, UCC

 Foodin the past three years our Thanksgiving Basket Program has grown from offering "the fixings" for a full Thanksgiving dinner to about 35 families to over 110 families in the greater Tiverton community receiving these "baskets" last year.

-For almost twenty years our youth have raised awareness of and money for the homeless in our state by finding sponsors for their annual Homeless Awareness Sleepout which is held on the first Saturday evening in February.
+For twenty years our youth have raised awareness of and money for the homeless in our state by finding sponsors for their annual Homeless Awareness Sleepout which is held on the first Saturday evening in February.
 During worship the following morning, the youth share their thoughts and experience with the congregation.

 Amicable Church has been a strong supporter of the RI Conference's Haiti Mission, a mission that supports churches, schools, and a health clinic in Haiti.
 Several of our members have been on service trips to visit and support this mission.